odesb/dwcfiles/README.md

 # Requirements
-- Python3.x (tested with Python 3.6)
+- Python 3.x (tested with Python 3.6)
+- Flask (tested with Flask 0.12.2)